Leaders of integrity or infamy found in The Book of Mormon provide the fodder for spiritual growth and self-improvement. It was made for us.

 Oath of Freedom

-The people responded overwhelmingly in favor of liberty, to the consternation of Amalickiah, who fled the land in response--joining the Lamanites rather than not be king of his former nation.
+The people responded overwhelmingly in favor of liberty, to the consternation of Amalickiah, who fled the land in response--joining the Lamanites rather than giving up the possibility of the kingship of his former nation.
 Not unlike the American Pledge of Allegiance to the flag, the Title of Liberty oaths the Nephite citizens took represented a promise before God to maintain the rights of free men to act and worship with only God as their King.
 Those Amalickiah left behind either accepted the Title of Liberty and entered into a covenant to maintain freedom for all or suffered death.
 In other words, it became a capital offense to desire any type of government other than one that offered freedom of religion and a democratic process.
 Each citizen took an oath to maintain freedom.

 Freedom Under God